fastlane/docs/docs/actions/copy_artifacts.md

 Key | Description
 ----|------------
-  `keep_original` | Set this to true if you want copy, rather than move, semantics `target_path` | The directory in which you want your artifacts placed `artifacts` | An array of file patterns of the files/folders you want to preserve `fail_on_missing` | Fail when a source file isn't found
+  `keep_original` | Set this to false if you want move, rather than copy, the found artifacts `target_path` | The directory in which you want your artifacts placed `artifacts` | An array of file patterns of the files/folders you want to preserve `fail_on_missing` | Fail when a source file isn't found